ayagmar/job-scrapper-api/README.md

 **Overview**
 ------------

-This script utilizes the FastAPI framework to create a RESTful API for scraping job listings from Indeed.
-The API provides two endpoints: `/scrape_jobs` and `/jobs`.
-The former endpoint allows users to scrape jobs based on their title, country, and number of pages to crawl.
+This application leverages FastAPI to provide a flexible and maintainable RESTful API for scraping job listings.
+The project is organized into distinct modules for configuration, database management, scraper architecture, and business logic, promoting better organization and extensibility.

 **Features**
 ------------

-*   Scrapes job listings from Indeed
+*   Modular Architecture: Separated into modules for configuration, database handling, models, schemas, and scrapers.
-*   Supports multiple countries (using IETF language tags)
+*   Scraper Framework: Abstract BaseScraper class with specific implementations for different job boards (e.g., Indeed, LinkedIn).
 *   Handles pagination for efficient job crawling
 *   Provides a simple RESTful API using FastAPI
 *   Includes basic logging and error handling